If you believe that you have been wrongfully terminated, you will want to file a complaint against your employer.

 As an example, if you had positive employment reviews but you were terminated after declining a date with a manager, or you were terminated after reporting wage theft.

-What To Include In Your Letter Or Email
+What Do I Need To Include In My Wrongful Termination Letter Or Email?

 When you are writing a wrongful termination letter or email, there are four things in that letter or email that you must have.
 To break it down, here is what you must include: